V’s New Music Round-Up

-Featuring a verse from A$AP Rocky, BROCKHAMPTON’s newest single channels a lot of the R&B harmonies and grooves that made 90s boy bands like Boyz II Men such crowd pleasers.
+Featuring a verse from A$AP Rocky and background vocals from Shawn Mendes, BROCKHAMPTON’s newest single channels a lot of the R&B harmonies and grooves that made 90s boy bands like Boyz II Men such crowd pleasers.
 They’re able to balance hip-hop beats with smooth crooning in a way that’s simultaneously current and retro.

 “Successful” by Young M.A

 “I’m one word with ten letters/Successful” encapsulates a lot of what the track represents for the New York rapper (and also the entire chorus).
 Young M.A blows the soul-inspired beat out of the water, delivering verse after verse about repping for New York City and experiencing success, a triumphant battle cry of sorts.

 Bree Runway is coming in hot (hot) post the success she achieved with her mixtape release late last year (which V talked to her about).
 The song that encourages listeners to recognize that they’re the hot ones is peppered with this late 2000s-early 2010s beat that punctuates across her sultry and charismatic vocals.
 It’s a club-ready anthem that is made for the summer feels.